Home > About Us

 Director

-Since 1981, he has joined the Maspion business group.
-Appointed as management of the Company at the AGMS on 25 August 2020 with a term of office until the end of the 2023 AGMS.
-In addition, he also holds various strategic positions in the Maspion business group as a Director (PT Alumindo Light Metal Industry, Tbk, PT Bumi Maspion and PT Maspion Industrial Estate) and the Board of Commissioners (PT Maspion, PT Indal Steel Pipe and PT Alaskair Maspion).
-During the 2021 financial year, he participated in various seminars and exhibitions related to products and production processes.
-He has affiliation with members of the Board of Commissioners (Gunardi), Directors (Alim Markus and Alim Mulia Sastra) and major shareholder companies.
+Indonesian citizen, 67 years old, serves as executive managing director with the task of running all operational activities of the Company.
+Completed his studies at St. Mary University, Canada.
+Since 1981 he has joined the Maspion business group.
+Appointed as a manager of the Company at the AGMS on June 13, 2024 with a term of office until the end of the 2027 AGMS.
+In addition, he also holds various strategic positions in the Maspion business group as Directors (PT Alumindo Light Metal Industry, Tbk, PT Bumi Maspion and PT Maspion Industrial Estate) and Board of Commissioners (PT Maspion, PT Indal Steel Pipe and PT Alaskair Maspion).
+During the 2024 financial year, he attended various seminars and exhibitions related to products and production processes.
+He has affiliated relationships with members of the Board of Directors (Alim Markus and Alim Mulia Sastra) and Major Shareholder companies.

 Wibowo Suryadinata